Bob Odenkirk Talks ‘Better Call Saul’ Season 3, Hints At More Crossovers

 — Better Call Saul (@BetterCallSaul) February 22, 2017

 The biggest Breaking Bad crossover to date has been announced.
-Gus Fring will return in Better Call Saul season 3 and Odenkirk has confirmed that fans can expect more in an interview with Peter Travers:
+Gus Fring will return in Better Call Saul Season 3, and Odenkirk has confirmed that fans can expect more in an interview with Peter Travers.

 There’s more work to do when #BetterCallSaul returns on April 10. ???? via @LuisMoncada77. pic.twitter.com/Scjqf4VbsJ